How to Apply Concealer as Eraser and Highlighter

 Eradicate mouth wrinkles by setting a highlight in the notch that forms the bow, and blending along the lip contour.
 This also prevents lipstick from feathering or "bleeding" into lines.

-If the space between your nose and upper lip is too short, place highlighter under the nose exactly as in the illustration below.
+If the space between your nose and upper lip is too short, place highlighter under the nose exactly as in the sketch below.

 To make lips look fuller, set a highlight beneath the mouth in the hollow of the chin, blending downwardly and outwardly.